jagtapraj123/rajjagtap.github.io/READ.md

 ## Related Work
 - Kim, Convolutional Neural Networks for Sentence Classification, 2014
 > A series of experiments with convolutional neural networks (CNN) trained on top of pre-trained word vectors for sentence-level classification tasks.
 We show that a simple CNN with little hyperparameter tuning and static vectors achieves excellent results on multiple benchmarks

+- MaksimEkin Notebook on COVID-19 Literature Clustering
+> Used TF-IDF vectorizer and PCA to find clusters of documents using K-Means Clustering

 ## Conclusion